-How This Entertainment Risk Manager Sees the Future of the Industry from Pandemic through Diversity and Inclusion Efforts
+How This Entertainment Risk Manager Sees the Future of the Industry from the Pandemic through Diversity and Inclusion Efforts

 R&I: What was your first job?